OSU-MC/MyClassroom/client/README.md

 # MyClassroom Client
 Welcome to the MyClassroom React.js Frontend Client!
 This README.md is dedicated to development guidance and information reguarding the client side of the application.
 For more information about contributing, or general user guides, please visit the [MyClassroom Wiki](https://github.com/OSU-MC/MyClassroom/wiki).

-## Update Client Configuration
-Modify `/client/.env` to update the MyClassroom Client configuration.
-The `REACT_APP_API_URL` environment variable should be set to the MyClassroom Server URL.
-For basic testing, the default values can be used.

 ## Setup Application for Client Development
 This guide is specifically for local development of the MyClassroom Client.
 You may prefer to use the main [README.md](../README.md) install/setup instructions for other deployments.